 This physics-based simulation shows a ball on a roller coaster where the ball can jump off the track.
 When the ball is on the track, it is colored blue; when in free flight it is colored red.
 The ball collides with the track when it is in free flight.
 A spring can be connected to the ball.

 Drag the ball with your mouse to change the starting position.
 Try changing gravity, damping or spring stiffness.
 The spring is activated when the spring stiffness is non-zero.
 You can also drag the square anchor point for the spring.

 The math behind the simulation is shown below.
-Also available are: open source code, documentation and a simple-compiled version which is more customizable.
+Also available: source code, documentation and how to customize.

 This simulation is based on the Roller Coaster with Spring and uses all of the physics described there.
 The main difference is that we check for when the ball should jump off the track into free flight.
 The key to when this happens lies in the formula for acceleration with uniform circular motion, which is

 This is the acceleration, a , needed to keep a projectile moving in a circle of radius r with velocity v .
 The direction of the acceleration is towards the center of the circle.
 So, moving faster in a given circle means you need more acceleration to stay on the same circle.
 Conversely, moving in a larger circle means you need less acceleration.

 Suppose the ball is moving with velocity v over a hill shaped like a circle with radius r .
 The minimum acceleration (towards the center of the circle) needed to keep the ball on the hill is v2/r .
 If at any moment the acceleration (towards the center) is less than this, then the ball will fly off the hill.